codeforamerica/form-flow/README.md

 For more examples of custom preparers in for both subflows and non subflows, you can look at the custom preparers in the [Form Flow Starter App](https://github.com/codeforamerica/form-flow-starter-app/tree/main/src/main/java/org/formflowstartertemplate/app/pdf)

+### Font Support for generated PDFs

+The Font Flow Library automatically uses all font files present in the `resources/pdf-fonts` directory for PDF generation.
+To ensure that the data used to fill the PDFs has appropriate fonts available for display, we recommend the use of [Noto Fonts](https://fonts.google.com/noto).
+These fonts are available under the [SIL Open Font License, Version 1.1](https://scripts.sil.org/OFL) and are free for distribution.
+In particular, we have seen the best results from the following 2 fonts:

+1. Cyrillic, Devanagari, Greek, Latin - [Noto Sans Regular](https://github.com/codeforamerica/form-flow-starter-app/blob/main/resources/pdf-fonts/NotoSans-Regular.ttf)
+1. Cyrillic, Han, Hiragana, Katakana, Latin, Simplified Han - [Noto Sans SC Regular](https://github.com/codeforamerica/form-flow-starter-app/blob/main/resources/pdf-fonts/NotoSansSC-Regular.ttf)

 ## Sending Email